truenas/middleware/docs/developer/frontend/flux.rst

 ActionCreator function, where it is packaged, tagged, and processed (if necessary).

-In the example below, the Middleware client receieves a list of users, packages them for the handleMiddlewareAction function in FreeNASDispatcher.
+In the example below, the Middleware client receives a list of groups and packages them for the ``handleMiddlewareAction()`` function in FreeNASDispatcher.

 .. code:: javascript

-        receiveUsersList: function( rawUsers ) {
+    receiveGroupsList: function( groupsList ) {
       FreeNASDispatcher.handleMiddlewareAction({
-              type     : ActionTypes.RECEIVE_RAW_USERS
+          type       : ActionTypes.RECEIVE_GROUPS_LIST
-            , rawUsers : rawUsers
+        , groupsList : groupsList
       });
     }

 Output
 ^^^^^^